infor-cloud/xtendm3/docs/examples/Utility-extension.md

 ---

 ## Description
-Utility Extension is a type of extension where one can create a methodology for optimasation future extensions.
+Utility Extension is a type of extension where one can create a methodology for optimization of future extensions.
 Designed utility can be used later without necessity to write the same method multiple times in different extension.
 Utility extension also eliminates the need of implementing external libraries inside the extensions.
 Once written utility does not neet to be activated as other extensions.

 ## Use cases
 * Keeping common logic in one place and reusing it in multiple extensions
-* Executing form another extensions
+* Executing from another extensions

 ## Important note
 Always test the examples for your own solution before using them in production.